-Major themes in the social, economic and political evolution of provincial society are explored in an effort to identify the major forces which, since the mid 18th century, have worked to shape the Nova Scotian identity.
+3270 Nova Scotian Society, 1790-1945, Seminar 2 hrs.; J. Fingard, D.A.
+Sutherland.
+Major themes in the social, economic and political evolution of provincial society are explored in or themes in the social, economic and political evolution of provincial society are explored in an effort to identify the major forces which, since the mid 18th century, have worked to shape the Nova Scotian identity.
 Discussion involves both existing historical literature and original student research.
 No prerequisites exist but participants should have some familiarity with Canadian history.

-32£) Disreputable Pleasures: Popular Diversions and Common Vices in Canada, lecture/tutorial 3 hrs.; M.S.
+3280 Disreputable Pleasures: Popular Diversions and Common Vices in Canada, Lecture/tutorial 3 hrs.; M.S.
 Cross.

-popular diversions tell much about the character and values of society.
+Popular diversions tell much about the character and values of society.
 This class explores the significance of sports, popular music, rioting, prostitution, drinking and other pleasures.
 As well, it considers the response of the respectable to these activities.
-Topics considered include: the temperance movement and industrial discipline; religious revivals; the invention of sport; that give a triangle attitudes to prostitution; and contemporary technological diversions.
+Topics considered include: the temperance movement and industrial discipline; religious revivals; the invention of sport; changing attitudes to prostitution; and contemporary technological diversions.
+Note: also offered as a half class.

-3285 or 3286A/B The Urban Experience in Canada, Seminar 2 hrs.; D.A.
+3286A/B The Urban Experience in Canada, Seminar 2 hrs.; D.A.
 Sutherland.